 [source:....nessus] sourcetype = nessus

-Change the name "nessus" to match your source type.
+Change the names "nessus" to match your source type.

 Confirm that your data has been captured

-After you decide on a folder name and define the source types in the
+Once you have decided on a folder name for your technology add-on and defined the source type(s) in the

 props.conf or using both

-props.conf files, enable your add-on and start collecting your data within Splunk.
+props.conf files, your technology add-on can be given life and you can start collecting your data within Splunk.
 Turn on the data source either by enabling the stream or the scripted input to begin data collection.
-Confirm that you are receiving the data and that the source type you defined is working appropriately by searching for the source type you defined in your data.
+Confirm that you are receiving the data and that the source type you've defined is working appropriately by searching for the source type you defined in your data.

-Restart Splunk so that it can recognize the add-on and the source type defined in this step.
-After you restart Splunk, it reloads the changes made to search time operations in
+Note: Restart Splunk in order for it to recognize the technology add-on and the source type defined in this step.
+After Splunk has been restarted, it automatically reloads the changes made to search time operations in

-If the results of the search are different than you expected or no results appear, do the following:
+If the results of the search are different than expected or no results are displayed, do the following:

 - Confirm that the data source has been configured to send data to Splunk.
-You can validate this by using Splunk to search for keywords and other information within the data.
+This can be validated by using Splunk to search for keywords and other information within the data.

-- If the data source is sent by scripted input, confirm that the scripted input is working correctly.
-You can do this by checking the data source, script, or other points of failure.
+- If the data source is sent via scripted input, confirm that the scripted input is working correctly.
+This may be more challenging to confirm, but can be done by checking the data source, script, or other points of failure.

-- If the data is indexed by Splunk, but the source type is not defined as you expect, confirm that your source type logic is defined correctly and retest.
+- If the data is indexed by Splunk, but the source type is not defined as you expect, confirm your source type logic is defined appropriately and retest.

 Handling timestamp recognition

-Splunk recognizes most common timestamps that are found in log data.
-Occasionally, Splunk might not recognize a timestamp when processing an event.
-If this situation occurs, you must manually configure the timestamp logic into the add-on.
-Add the appropriate statements in the
+Splunk is designed to understand most common timestamps that are found in log data.
+Occasionally, however, Splunk may not recognize a timestamp when processing an event.
+If this situation arises, it is necessary to manually configure the timestamp logic into the technology add-on.
+This can be done by adding the appropriate statements in the

 props.conf file.
-For information about how to deal with manual timestamp recognition, see "How timestamp assignment works" in the Splunk documentation.
+For specific information on how to deal with manual timestamp recognition, check "How timestamp assignment works" in the core Splunk product documentation.

-Multiline events can be a challenge when you create an add-on.
-Splunk handles these types of events by default, but sometimes Splunk will not recognize events as multiline.
-If the data source is multiline and Splunk has problems recognizing it, see "Configure linebreaking for multiline events" in the core Splunk product documentation.
-The documentation provides guidance on how to configure Splunk for multiline data sources.
-Use this information in an add-on by making the necessary modifications to the
+Multi-line events can be another challenge to deal with when creating a technology add-on.
+Splunk handles these types of events by default, but on some occasions Splunk will not recognize events as multi-line.
+If the data source is multi-line and Splunk has issues recognizing it, see the section "Configure event linebreaking" in the core Splunk product documentation.
+The documentation provides additional guidance on how to configure Splunk for multi-line data sources.
+Use this information in a technology add-on by making the necessary modifications to the

-After indexing, examine the data to identify the IT security events that the source includes and determine how these events fit into the Enterprise Security dashboards.
-This step lets you select the correct Common Information Model tags and fields, so that data populates the correct dashboards.
+After indexing, examine the data to identify the PCI compliance events that the source includes and determine how these events fit into the PCI compliance dashboards.
+This step allows selection of the correct Common Information Model tags and fields, so that data automatically populate the proper dashboards.

-To analyze the data, you need a data sample.
+To analyze the data, a data sample needs to be available.
 If the data is loaded into Splunk, view the data based on the source type defined in Step 1.
-Determine which dashboards might use this data.
-To understand what each of the dashboards and panels require and the types of events that are applicable, see the "Dashboard Requirements Matrix" in the Installation and Configuration Manual.
-Review the data to determine which events need to be normalized for use within Enterprise Security.
+Determine the dashboards into which this data might fit.
+See the "Reports" topic in the Splunk App for PCI Compliance Installation and Configuration Manual to understand what each of the reports and panels within the Splunk App for PCI Compliance require and the types of events that are applicable.
+With this information, review the data to determine what events need to be normalized for use within the app.

-This document assumes that you are familiar with the data and the ability to determine the types of events that the data contains.
+Reviewing the data source and identifying relevant events should be relatively easy to do.
+This document assumes familiarity with the data and the ability to determine what types of events the data contains.

-After you review events and their contents, match the data to the Enterprise Security dashboards.
-Review the dashboards in the Splunk App for Enterprise Security or check the descriptions in the Enterprise Security User Guide to determine where the events fit into these dashboards.
+After events and their contents have been reviewed, the next step is to match the data to the application reports and dashboards.
+Review the dashboards directly in the Splunk App for PCI Compliance or check the descriptions in the Splunk App for PCI Compliance User Guide to see where the events might fit into these reports(s) .

-Within these domains, find the dashboards that relate to your data.
-In some cases, your data source might include events that belong in different dashboards, or even in different domains.
+Within these areas, find the specific dashboard(s) that relate to your data.
+In some cases, your data source may include events that belong in different dashboards, or even in different areas.

-Assume that you capture logs from one of your firewalls.
-You expect that the data produced by the firewall contains network traffic related events.
-However, in reviewing the data captured by Splunk you might find that it also contains authentication events (login and logoff) and device change events (policy changes, addition/deletion of accounts, and so on).
+Assume that you have decided to capture logs from one of your firewalls.
+You would expect that the data produced by the firewall will contain network traffic related events.
+However, in reviewing the data captured by Splunk you may find that it also contains authentication events (login and logoff) and device change events (policy changes, addition/deletion of accounts, etc.).

-You must define the product and vendor fields.
-These fields are not included in the data itself, so they are populated using a lookup.
+The product and vendor fields need to be defined.
+These fields are not included in the data itself, so they will be populated using a lookup.

 Static strings and event fields

 Do not assign static strings to event fields because this prevents the field values from being searchable.
-Map fields that do not exist with a lookup.
+Instead, fields that do not exist should be mapped with a lookup.

 For example, here is a log message: